InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 How quiet is the Contractor 333 compared to other models?

-The Pro 333 is generally quieter and smoother than basic 1/2 HP units, thanks to the more powerful motor and build quality, but it does not have the full sound insulation found in Evolution series models.
-If you want the quietest possible operation, consider stepping up to an Evolution Compact or similar.
+The Pro 333 is generally smoother and quieter than basic 1/2 HP units, but it does not have the full sound insulation found in Evolution models.
+If maximum quietness matters, consider a premium Evolution unit.

 Can the Pro 333 be used with a septic system?

-Many households do use garbage disposals with septic systems, but you should always follow local regulations and manufacturer guidance.
-Use the disposer sensibly, avoid grease and excessive solids, and talk to your septic professional if you’re unsure.
+Some households use garbage disposals with septic systems, but you should always follow local regulations and manufacturer guidance.
+Use the disposer sensibly, avoid grease and excessive solids, and consult your septic professional if unsure.

 What size household is the Pro 333 best suited for?

-The 3/4 HP motor makes the Contractor 333 a strong fit for medium to large households (around 3–6 people) who cook regularly and want some performance headroom.
-Smaller households with very light use may be fine with a 1/2 HP model.
+The 3/4 HP motor makes the Pro 333 a strong fit for medium to large households (around 3–6 people) who cook regularly and want performance headroom compared to 1/2 HP units.